degdigital/cake/README.md

 - Plop templates to accelerate writing GraphQL queries
 - Sample migration scripts and GraphQL queries

-Cake works best as an automated scaffolding tool on new projects.
-However, see [Manual Setup](#) for information on adding it to an existing project or Contentful space.

 ## Table of Contents

 - [Cake 🎂](#cake-)